herotechcourse/kotlin-lotto-precourse/README.md

 1. **Purchase Lottery Tickets**

     - Accept user input for the purchase amount.
+    - Ensure the purchase amount is divisible by 1,000.
-   - Issue as many tickets as the budget allows (1 ticket = 1,000 KRW).
+    - Calculate the number of tickets the customer can purchase: (1 ticket = 1,000 KRW).
-   - Each ticket contains 6 unique random numbers between 1 and 45.

 2. **Input Winning Numbers**

     - Accept 6 unique winning numbers from the user.
+    - Validate that all numbers are within the range of 1 to 45.
     - Accept a single bonus number.

-3. **Validate Input**

-   - Ensure the purchase amount is divisible by 1,000.
-   - Validate that all numbers are within the range of 1 to 45.
     - Ensure the winning numbers and bonus number are unique.

-4. **Compare Tickets to Winning Numbers**
+3. **Generate Tickets**

+    - Issue as many tickets as the customer purchased.
+    - Each ticket contains 6 unique random numbers between 1 and 45.

+4. **Calculate the Win**

     - Match the user's tickets against the winning numbers and bonus number.
     - Determine the prize rank for each ticket:
      - **1st Prize**: Match 6 numbers (2,000,000,000 KRW).
      - **2nd Prize**: Match 5 numbers + bonus number (30,000,000 KRW).
      - **3rd Prize**: Match 5 numbers (1,500,000 KRW).